Computer and Technology Use

 All students are required to comply with the university’s Computer and Technology Use Policy.

-In addition, students should be aware that unauthorized distribution of copyrighted material (e.g., songs, music and other materials), such as through peer-to-peer networks, may constitute copyright infringement.
-Penalties for copyright infringement include civil and criminal penalties.
+Students should be aware that unauthorized distribution of copyrighted material, including unauthorized peer-to-peer file sharing, may subject the student to civil and criminal liabilities.
 In general, anyone found liable for civil copyright infringement may be ordered to pay either actual damages or “statutory” damages affixed at not less than $750 and not more than $30,000 per work infringed.
 For “willful” infringement, a court may award up to $150,000 per work infringed.
 A court can, at its discretion, also assess costs and attorneys’ fees.
 For details, see Title 17, United States Code, Sections 504, 505.
 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.
 For more information, please see the website of the U.S. copyright office, especially their FAQs.
 Please refer to the Computer and Technology Use Policy for a further description of prohibited activities regarding the use of university technology resources.